tatsu-lab/alpaca_eval/README.md

 alpaca_eval analyze_evaluators --annotators_config '<path_to_config.yaml>'
 ```

-Note that this will evaluate 4 times (different seeds) every example in the AlpacaFarm evaluation set, i.e., ~3K
+Note that to estimate the bias and variance of the annotator, this will evaluate 4 times (different seeds) every example
+in the AlpacaFarm evaluation set, i.e., 2.5K
 evaluation.
 Be mindful of the cost of this operation depending on your model.
-If you want a less expensive evaluation you can use a single seed using `--is_single_annotator True`.
+If you want a less expensive evaluation you can use a single seed using `--is_single_annotator True` which will skip the
+estimation of bias and variance.

 # Analysis

-AlpacaEval provides a few analysis tools to help you automatic evaluation.
-We briefly explain them here and provide
+AlpacaEval provides a few tools to help you analyze and improve your automatic evaluation pipeline.
+We briefly explain
+them here and provide
-notebooks for all analysis.
+notebooks for more analysis.

 ### Analyzing an evaluator